iamwillsoto/ai-resume-platform/resume.md

 - Established monitoring and logging solutions with AWS CloudWatch, AWS X-Ray, and Grafana, reducing troubleshooting time by 50% and improving system observability.
 - Enforced robust IAM policies and integrated AWS KMS for data encryption, strengthening security controls across cloud environments.

-Once that is fixed, it reads much stronger.

 ### LIFE TIME FITNESS | IT Service Desk Technician
 **Sep 2014 – Aug 2020**